banzaicloud/koperator-docs/docs/external-listener/index.md

 ### NodePort external IP

-The node IP of the node where the broker pod is scheduled will be used in the advertise.listeners broker configuration when the `nodePortNodeAddressType` is specified.
+The node IP of the node where the broker pod is scheduled will be used in the advertised.listeners broker configuration when the `nodePortNodeAddressType` is specified.
 Its value determines which IP or domain name of the Kubernetes node will be used, the possible values are: Hostname, ExternalIP, InternalIP, InternalDNS and ExternalDNS.
 The hostNameOverride and nodePortExternalIP must not be specified in this case.